JennEYoon/fastai-deep-learning/fastbook/README.md

 This repo is a Clone of Jeremy Howard's fastbook repo.
 This repo is for my own study of Fast.AI book in 2022.

-My practice notebooks are in "clean" folder.
+My practice notebooks are in "clean" and "nbs-mycopy" folders.
 My setup and environment files are also in "clean" folder.

 Jennifer E Yoon